-BOX 4: Ghana LEAP results framework: From inputs to impacts
+Box 4: Ghana LEAP results framework from inputs to impacts

-The LEAP cash transfer is the flagship programme of Ghana's National Social Protection Strategy (NSPS).
-The main objective of LEAP is to reduce poverty by increasing consumption and promoting access to services and opportunities among the extreme poor and vulnerable.
+The Livelihood Empowerment Against Poverty (LEAP) programme is the flagship programme of Ghana's National Social Protection Strategy (NSPS) that began in 2008.
+The programme was designed to fight poverty among extremely vulnerable populations by providing bimonthly cash payments to extremely poor households with orphans and vulnerable children, the elderly with no productive capacity, and people with severe disabilities with impaired ability to work.
 The specific objectives of LEAP are:

-- To improve basic household consumption and nutrition among children below two years of age, the aged (65 years and above without productive capacity) and people with a severe disability; - To increase access to health care services among children below five years of age, the aged (65 years and above without productive capacity) and people with a severe disability; - To increase basic school enrolment, attendance and retention of beneficiary children between five and 15 years of age; and - To facilitate access to complementary services among beneficiary households.
+To improve basic household consumption and nutrition among children below two years of age, the aged (65 years and above without productive capacity) and people with a severe disability;

+To increase access to health care services among children below five years of age, the aged (65 years and above without productive capacity) and people with a severe disability;

+To increase basic school enrolment, attendance and retention of recipient children between five and 15 years of age; and

+To facilitate access to complementary services among recipient households.

 Figure 8 below captures the different stages of the implementation process from inputs to impact.
-It identifies the key stages involved in order for LEAP to reach its objective of reduction in extreme poverty.
+It identifies the key stages involved for LEAP to reach its objective of reduction in extreme poverty.
 This results framework is the outcome of a series of discussions held with the LEAP management team and forms the starting point for the development of the M&E system.